Alamantus/OversimplifiedJS/README.md

 //Note: this should be a GameObject S.SetCamera(camera.width, camera.height, camera.hBorder, camera.vBorder, objectToFollow);
 ```
-You can learn about all of `camera`'s properties like hBorder and vBorder on the [[Camera]] page in the wiki (https://github.com/Alamantus/OversimplifiedJS/wiki/Camera).
+You can learn about all of `camera`'s properties like hBorder and vBorder on the [Camera](https://github.com/Alamantus/OversimplifiedJS/wiki/Camera) page in the wiki.

 Finally, you'll want to set up controls to use.
 Controls live in the `Controls` namespace (which has a convenient alias `C` that you can use instead) and are created using the syntax `Controls.Add(keycode)`, for example
 ```javascript